Our Lady of the Rosary of Chiquinquirá

-Our Lady of the Holy Rosary of Chiquinquirá or the Virgin of Chiquinquirá, is a Marian title of the Blessed Virgin Mary associated with a venerated image in the northern Andes region.
-She has been for centuries the highly appreciated patroness saint of Colombia and adjacent regions of Venezuela.
-Under this venerated title, the image is the patroness saint of Colombia, the Venezuelan state of Zulia, and the town of Caraz in Peru.
+Our Lady of the Holy Rosary of Chiquinquirá (Nuestra Señora del Rosario de Chiquinquirá), or the Virgin of Chiquinquirá (Virgen de Chiquinquirá), is a Marian title of the Blessed Virgin Mary associated with a venerated image in the northern Andes region.
+She has been for centuries the highly appreciated patroness saint of Colombia.
+Under this venerated title, the image is the patroness saint of Colombia.

 The first and original painting was made by the Spaniard Alonso de Narváe on cotton support in 1562.
-The second image, of smaller colonial image for Venezuela, still very venerated today, which was made in 1709 and is kept in the Basilica of Our Lady of Chiquinquirá, Maracaibo.
-Painted on wood, located in Maracaibo, Venezuela, where it is also called La Chinita.

-Pope Pius X in 9 January 1910 authorised the Canonical Coronation of the image but was not carried out until 9 July 1919 due to the political turmoil prevalent at the time.
-Pope Pius XI raised her sanctuary to the status of minor basilica via the Pontifical decree Exstat in Colombia in 18 August 1927.
-Pope John Paul II visited the sanctuary in 3 July 1986.
+Pope Pius X on 9 January 1910 authorised the Canonical Coronation of the image but was not carried out until 9 July 1919 due to the political turmoil prevalent at the time.
+Pope Pius XI raised her sanctuary to the status of minor basilica via the Pontifical decree Exstat in Colombia on 18 August 1927.
+Pope John Paul II visited the sanctuary on 3 July 1986.

-In August 2020, the Colombian government was approved to donate a Marian image of the same namesake in the Vatican Gardens at the 18th slot.
+In August 2020, the Government of Colombia was approved to donate a Marian image of the same namesake in the Vatican Gardens at the 18th slot.

 Colombia

-Painting of the Virgin of Chiquinquirá, made in 1660 by the Spaniard artisan, Baltasar Vargas de Figueroa.
+Painting of the Virgin of Chiquinquirá, made in 1660 by Baltasar Vargas de Figueroa.
 Colección de Arte del Banco de la República, Bogotá.

 Pursuant to a commission received from Antonio de Santana, who had received in 1560 an encomienda of the Indians of Suta, a Spanish painter named Alonso de Narváez painted a portrait of the Virgin of the Rosary on a homespun piece of cotton woven by the Indians.
 Painting in tempera, he used mineral pigments from the soil and organic juices from local herbs and flowers.

 In 1562, the portrait was placed in a chapel with a roof that leaked, and in time the humidity, air, and sun had damaged the painting, leaving the subject unrecognisable.
 In 1577, the worn painting was moved to Chiquinquirá and left abandoned in a room that had formerly been a family oratory.
 Eight years later, María Ramos, a pious Spaniard from Seville, refurbished the modest chapel and enshrined the faded painting in it.
 Tradition has it that the miraculous restoration of the painting occurred on Friday, 26 December 1586: scratches and holes in the cotton were gradually sealed, with light and colour overlaying them.
 The image stood out again, having recovered its vivacity and brightness.